eloualiche/Bubble-Value-Innovation-Replication/readme.md

   - `panel_13F.rds`: panel of stock/manager/quarter ownership from the thomson 13F dataset.
   - `patents.fst` and `patents_dp.fst`: panel of patent data from Kogan, Papanikolaou, Seru, and Stoffman (2017).
 See link above.

+We do not include some of the files because of access rights and size.
+Email us if you would like to know more about how to access some of this data.

 ## Output

 - Generated tables are in `output/tables/`